ITEmily/File-Shares-and-Security-Groups/README.md

 <img src="https://i.imgur.com/KNXTle0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Step 2: Access the file shares as a normal user.
+On Client-1 navigate to the shared folder (start, run, \\dc-1) Try to access the folders you just created and see what you are able to read, write and access.
 </p>
 <br />